seancorfield/clj-new/src/clj/new/polylith/README.md

 This runs all of the tests in the workspace, including the example generative test in the {{name}} `app` project.

-To develop against this workspace, start a REPL in your favorite way, using the `:dev` alias.
+To develop against this workspace, start a REPL in your favorite way, using the `:dev` and `:test` aliases.

 Build a deployable artifact for the {{name}} command-line application project: